for Future Undergraduate Music Students

 5. Improvise on the blues progression in any key.

 a.
-Jazz 3/4, 4/4 and 5/4 at various tempos.
+Jazz 3/4 and 4/4 at various tempi.
 Special attention should be placed upon keeping consistent “swinging” time.

 b.
 Rock and/or Funk and/or Fusion.

 c.
-Latin: Bossa Nova (medium tempo); Samba (fast tempo).
+Latin: Bossa Nova (medium tempo) and Samba (fast tempo).

 1. About one-half page of music demonstrating lyric legato playing such as jazz ballad style.

-2. About one-half page of music demonstrating jazz technique, including articulation on the wind instruments, selected from any standard jazz composition.
+2. About one-half page of music selected from any standard jazz composition that demonstrates jazz technique, including articulation on the wind instruments.

 3. Two or three choruses of blues improvisation in the key of your choice.